What proportion of the money raised by Centraide goes back into the community?

 Of each dollar Centraide raises, 85 cents, or 85%, goes back into the Greater Montreal community in the form of grants to the agencies and projects it supports, and services to the community (research and social analysis, support and follow-up for the agencies, etc.).

-With combined campaign, administration and communications expenses of 15%, Centraide cuts a good figure in the philanthropic sector where, according to Imagine Canada, the average rate of overhead costs for non-profit agencies is 26%.
+With combined fundraising and operating costs of 15%, Centraide cuts a good figure in the philanthropic sector where, according to Imagine Canada, the average rate of overhead costs for non-profit agencies is 26%.

 How does Centraide manage to return so much to the community?